There are three ways you can use a comma – but only one is recommended

 The three most common reasons to use a comma are if you’re:

-1. saying more than one point within the one sentence – ie I like fat cats, and when I manage to get a large enough house I want to own at least 15 of them.
+1. saying more than one point within the one sentence – ie I adore cats, and when I manage to get a large enough house I want to own at least 15 of them.

-However, you should aim to only have one point per sentence (especially for business and online writing) and most lists should be in bullet point form.
+All three reasons are grammatically correct – but a sentence can be grammatically correct and still read badly.
+That’s why you should avoid the first two reasons.
+After all, you should aim to only have one point per sentence – and most lists should be in bullet point form.

-That’s why I’m going to focus on the second reason – namely if you’re adding a description.
+However, the second reason to use commas – namely if you’re adding a description – is perfectly acceptable.

-A simple rule is this: if you’re adding description to something within the middle of a sentence, you need two commas in just the same way you would use two parentheses – ie Dan’s cat, who has a luxuriant pelt of champagne-coloured hair, is a cruel taskmaster.
+A simple rule is this: if you’re adding description to something within the middle of a sentence, you need two commas in just the same way you would use two parentheses – ie Dan, who was born under a bad sign, has a cruel-tempered cat.

-As for quotations: remember to keep the comma within the quotation marks, so that instead of having:
+As for quotations: remember to keep the comma within the quotation marks, so instead of having:

 you’ll have:

-I’m sure many punctuation and grammar experts would shiver in horror at how I simplified the rules in this article – but this is all you need to know to avoid most problems.
+I’m sure many punctuation and grammar experts would shiver in horror at how I simplified the rules in this article – but that’s all you need to know to avoid most problems.

 0 Comments